 The Science & Justice Research Center (SJRC) is a hub for generating unique methods for creating and building new spaces, visions and practices that help link questions of justice with techno-scientific and biomedical practices.
 We enact science and justice through a series of research practices as described below.
-Find out more on integrating research and curriculum.

 The Science & Justice Working Group

 As ever more aspects of society are shaped by scientific and technological practices and idioms, it is increasingly important to develop critical and productive dialogue across disciplinary differences.
 The Science & Justice Working Group (SJWG) achieves this by building spaces for scientists, engineers, humanists, social scientists, and artists to gather to discuss and share stories around matters of common concern.
 These meetings, which are the heart and soul of Science & Justice, often provide the seeds for future events and supported grant-funded projects.

 Areas of Inquiry

 The Working Group considers a very broad set of topics at the intersection of science and justice, but over time has focused on a cluster of areas of inquiry that recur in our research and programming.
 These themes guide our research and programming.
 Every three years, the S&J community determines thematic areas of inquiry based on student and faculty research interests and ongoing projects.
 Learn more.

 Working Group Events